× Ex-Tropical Cyclone Alfred

 Have you left belongings behind?

-If a rooming accommodation agreement ends and you move out leaving your belongings behind in your room (other than money or personal documents), you can ask your provider to return your goods to you if it has been 28 days or less since you left.
+If a rooming accommodation agreement ends and you move out leaving your belongings behind in your room (other than money or personal documents), the provider must safely store your goods for at least 28 days and during the storage period must make reasonable efforts to contact you about any belongings you left behind.

-If you request the return of your goods the provider must return them to you.
+If you request the return of your goods, the provider must return them to you.
 The provider can ask you to pay reasonable costs for storage.

-- storage of the goods is unhealthy or unsafe.
+• storage of the goods is unhealthy or unsafe.

 Your provider cannot refuse to return your belongings or withhold your belongings for payment of any rent or debt you may owe your provider.

-If you make an agreement with the provider about leaving your things behind put this agreement in writing, give a copy to the provider and, keep a copy.
+If you make an agreement with the provider about leaving your things behind put this agreement in writing, give a copy to the provider and keep a copy.

 Money or documents left behind